gholler-sopra/condition-plugins/docs/Conditional-condition.md

 # Conditional

-Conditional is a Guavus Enterprise Accelerator that serves as a control flow plugin that allows conditional execution within pipelines.
-The conditions are specified as expressions and the variables could include values specified as runtime arguments of the pipeline, token from plugins prior to the condition and global that includes global information about pipeline like stage, pipeline, logical start time and plugin.
+Conditional is a Guavus Enterprise Accelerator that serves as a control flow plugin and allows conditional execution within pipelines.
+The conditions are specified as expressions and the variables could include the following things: Values specified as runtime arguments of the pipeline, tokens from accelerators prior to the condition, and global that includes global information about the pipeline, like stage, pipeline, logical start time and plugin.

 The Conditional accelerator specifies a boolean expression to be evaluated.